nadavo/nadavo.github.io/_pages/about.md

 My main field of research is Natural Language Processing, where I investigate and develop algorithms for human conversation processing.

-Currently also working as an NLP Research Intern at the Alexa Shopping Science Team at Amazon Research in Tel Aviv.
+I am also an NLP Research Intern at the Alexa Shopping Science Team at Amazon Research in Tel Aviv.